-The front of the packaging can be misleading but if you read the label on the back you’ll see the low-down on calories, fiber, protein, fat and sugar.
+The front of the packaging can be misleading.
+If you read the label on the back you’ll see the actual low-down on calories, fiber, protein, fat and sugar.

 Healthy Road Trip Snacks for Toddlers and Preschoolers

 Within 10 minutes of hitting the road, our toddler was down for her usual mid-day nap.
 We pressed on, driving as far as we could while she slept.
 However once she awoke (earlier than we’d anticipated), she was hungry and ready for a snack!
-These are a few healthy snack choices for toddlers and preschoolers.

 If these items dropped onto the floor or in the car seat, these dry and mess-free snacks were easy to clean up.
-She happily snacked and then finished up her nap (thank goodness!)
+My kiddo happily snacked and then finished up her nap (thank goodness!)

 Elementary Aged Kids Healthy Road Trip Snacks

 Cheese, crackers and deli meat is an easy grab-n’-go snack while traveling.
 These smaller sized Lunchables trays are great for sharing and ideal for road trips.
 Low in calories and fat but high in protein.